Kinovarobotics/ros_kortex/readme.md

         git clone https://github.com/Kinovarobotics/ros_kortex.git
         cd ../
         rosdep install --from-paths src --ignore-src -y

+Then, to build and source the workspace:
         catkin_make
         source devel/setup.bash

+You can also build against one of the ARMv8 builds of the Kortex API with Conan if you specify the `CONAN_TARGET_PLATFORM` CMake argument when using `catkin_make`.
+The following platforms are supported:

+- Artik 710:

+        catkin_make --cmake-args -DCONAN_TARGET_PLATFORM=artik710
+        source devel/setup.bash

+- IMX6:

+        catkin_make --cmake-args -DCONAN_TARGET_PLATFORM=imx6
+        source devel/setup.bash

+- NVidia Jetson:

+        catkin_make --cmake-args -DCONAN_TARGET_PLATFORM=jetson
+        source devel/setup.bash

 As you see, there are instructions to install the Conan package manager.
-You can learn more about why we use Conan [in this specific section of the kortex_driver readme](kortex_driver/readme.md#conan).
+You can learn more about why we use Conan or how to simply download the API and link against it [in this specific section of the kortex_driver readme](kortex_driver/readme.md#conan).
+You can also decide

 ## Contents